pudly/schmopera-hugo/content/articles/music-religion-irony.md

 date = "2016-09-19T10:15:00+01:00"
 lastmod = "2016-09-19T13:39:00+01:00"
 publishDate = "2016-09-19T13:00:00+01:00"
 short_description = "Perhaps this happens because music is one of those things that can truly offer the exhilarating joy and sense of belonging that many religious seek.
-It's perhaps not the same thing, but in my work with music, I have experienced moments of happiness, awe, and admiration so great my whole self vibrates." slug = "music-religion-irony" title = "Music, religion, &amp; irony"
+It&#039;s perhaps not the same thing, but in my work with music, I have experienced moments of happiness, awe, and admiration so great my whole self vibrates." slug = "music-religion-irony" title = "Music, religion, &amp; irony"
 +++